Skip to main content

 Complete Removal of Rights to Resources

-Calling the SYSADMIN.setPermissions stored procedure with NULL permission value will delete the SYSADMIN.Permissions entry.
+Calling SYSADMIN.setPermissions stored procedure with NULL permission value will delete the SYSADMIN.Permissions entry.
 As a result, there will be no particular permissions set for this role, and resource and parent permissions will become active:

 SQL